Answers to all your

 Your actual investment accounts will be held at a 3rd party custodian that you have total control over.
 We are able to manage and service your accounts at your authorization that can be revoked at any time.

-Currently, we use TD Ameritrade, Charles Scwhab and Altruist as custodians.
+Currently, we use TD Ameritrade and Charles Scwhab as custodians.
 In some circumstances, we can manage accounts at other institutions.

 If you are wondering how safe the actual investments are, please review our investment management page.